Generic Name: glimepiride and rosiglitazone (glye MEP ir ide and ROE si GLI ta zone)

 What other drugs will affect glimepiride and rosiglitazone?

-This list is not complete and many other medicines can increase or decrease the effects of glimepiride and rosiglitazone on lowering your blood sugar.
+This list is not complete and many other medicines may increase or decrease the effects of glimepiride and rosiglitazone on lowering your blood sugar.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed in this medication guide.

 More about Avandaryl (glimepiride / rosiglitazone)